VenkateshDas/TwitterTreasures/README.md

 # To Do

-> 1. Using SNS scrape for extraction to get rid of the API limitations.
 > 2. Add description on how to interpret the graphs
 > 3. Structure the analysis based on a narration (!)
 > 4. Named Entity Analysis
 > 5. Correlation (?)
 (But how?)
-> 6. User Profile Analysis
->
-> - Tweets analysis from a specific user timeline